 The U.S. Census Bureau (2017) determined that there is an average of 2.52 persons per household in Alameda.
 The commonly accepted distance people will walk for public transportation, goods and services is one-quarter mile (Walkscore, 2014).
 In order to determine the total number of persons who are within close proximity to the improvements, a quarter-mile radius of the Zone's boundary.

-Number of Households (1) Neighborhood Population 1,916 4,836 (1) Basad upon land use and Lupits from the 2018 Alamada
+Number of Households (1) Neighborhood Population 1,916 4,836

 (1) Based upon land use and units from the 2018 Alameda County Secured Property Roll.